 Even though systematic testing strategies reduce within-facility transmission, they are not capable of preventing all transmission events.
 Systematic testing represents one tool of many that should be implemented to prevent SARS-CoV-2 infections in congregate facilities.
-Facility-wide vaccination, universal masking, rapid isolation of COVID-19 cases, quarantine of individuals after a potential exposure, avoiding crowds, physical distancing, and proper ventilation, all play an important role in mitigating SARS-CoV-2 transmission in correctional facilities and other congregate settings (32).
+Facility-wide vaccination, universal masking, rapid isolation of COVID-19 cases, quarantine of individuals after a potential exposure, avoiding crowds, physical distancing, and proper ventilation, all play an important role in mitigating SARS-CoV-2 transmission in carceral facilities and other congregate settings (32).
 However, sometimes low vaccine acceptance rates among both residents and staff in correctional settings coupled with more transmissible SARS-CoV-2 variants puts this population at continued risk of localized outbreaks.
-Therefore, it is increasingly important that facilities implement routine, systematic testing of staff for early identification of COVID-19 cases (including breakthroughs) and prevent outbreaks from occurring not only within a facility, but also spilling over into other facilities and nearby communities.
+Therefore, it is increasingly important that facilities implement routine, systematic testing of staff for early identification of COVID-19 cases (including infections in vaccinated persons) and prevent outbreaks from occurring not only within a facility, but also spilling over into other facilities and nearby communities.

 There are several notable limitations to this model.
 First, staff are not the only source of infection, as there are other potential sources of importation into the facility including: intake of new residents, visitation, facility movement, and work programs where residents leave the facility during the day.
 Second, the exclusion of notable COVID-19 prevention strategies (e.g. universal masking, physical distancing, proper ventilation) and of additional testing due to symptoms or known contacts is a limitation of our model.
 However, if additional control interventions were implemented, we expect qualitative trends in the expected number of transmission events to persist between testing strategies and frequencies across different transmission scenarios.
 Third, we do not distinguish between staff-to-staff and staff-to-resident transmission events within a simulated facility, but rather record the total number of transmission events assuming R remains constant rather than decreasing due to susceptible depletion.
 Estimation of staff-staff and staff-resident contact rates or reproduction numbers would enable more precise accounting and simulation of importation events and subsequent transmission within a facility.
 Fourth, we assume that the probability density function of the triangle distribution is an accurate representation of SARS-CoV-2 viral dynamics and therefore infectiousness through time.
 Though this function captures the general viral dynamics profile seen previously (18,21), other distributions or functions may also be applicable.
 Finally, we assume that the community force of infection among staff is constant through time and across individuals.
 In reality, community prevalence can increase rapidly, necessitating a corresponding increase in test frequency.
 Furthermore, some staff may be more or less likely to acquire infection in the community or in the facility based on vaccination coverage, compliance with physical distancing and masking policies, their household structure and/or health status, and other behavioral factors.